 Workplace Benefits

-The Internal Revenue Service (IRS) determines what’s considered an eligible medical expense, and the eligibility also depends on the type of FSA you have like a healthcare FSA, dependent care FSA or limited purpose FSA.2 Read on to see what items and expenses are FSA eligible and where you can use your FSA dollars.
+The Internal Revenue Service (IRS) determines what’s considered an eligible medical expense.2 Read on to see what items and expenses are FSA-eligible and where you can use your FSA dollars.

 Categories of FSA-eligible items

-If you’re looking for a quick list, below are some categories of FSA-eligible items and a few examples.
-Remember to check with your plan administrator to confirm the items are eligible with your FSA before you decide to purchase any products.
+The FSA Store® has a detailed list of eligible items and expenses you can review, which includes a search feature to make it easier to find what you’re looking for.3 While it’s a comprehensive list, not all items may be eligible with every FSA plan.
+Below is a quick list of some categories of FSA-eligible items and a few examples.
+Remember to check with your plan administrator to confirm the items are eligible with your FSA before you decide to purchase any products.3

 • Home healthcare: Thermometers, pain relief devices, blood pressure monitors, medical alert devices, blood sugar test kits, and more

-• Over-the-counter (OTC) medications: Cough, cold, flu, allergy, asthma, pain relief, and more
+• Over-the-counter (OTC) medications: For cough, cold, allergies, pain relief, and more

-• Baby and child supplies: Breast pumps, bed mats, bedwetting underwear, baby monitors, and more
+• Baby and child supplies: Breast pumps, baby breathing monitors, children’s pain relievers, and more

-• Skin care: Sunscreen, acne products, medicated lip balms, and more
+• Skin care: Sunscreen, acne products, lip balm with SPF 15 or greater, and more

-• Eye care: Contact lenses, eye solutions, lens cleaning cloths, and more
+• Eye care: Contact lenses (with a prescription), eye drops, and more

-• Oral care: Pain relief, water flossers, denture cleanser tablets, and more
+• Oral care: Tooth pain relief, water flossers (with a letter of medical necessity or LMN), denture cleanser tablets, and more

-• Foot care: Orthotics, foot creams, callus and corn removers, blister treatment, and more
+• Foot care: Orthotics, foot creams, callus and corn removers, and more

-• Digestive health: Heartburn relief, antacid tablets, laxatives, acid reflux pillows, and more
+• Digestive health: Heartburn relief, antacid tablets, laxatives, and more

-• Vitamins: Prenatal, nutritional supplements, multivitamins, and more
+• Vitamins: Prenatal, nutritional supplements (with an LMN), multivitamins (with an LMN), and more

-• First aid supplies: Bandages, pain relief creams, antibiotic ointments, first aid kits, and more
+• First aid supplies: Bandages, antibiotic ointments, first aid kits, and more

-• Sexual health medications and products: OTC and prescription birth control, condoms, ED medications, fertility tests, and more
+• Sexual health medications and products: OTC and prescription birth control, condoms, erectile dysfunction (ED) medications (with a prescription), fertility tests, and more4

 • Menstrual products: Pads, tampons, menstrual underwear, menstrual pain relief, and more